Leslie Benzies: Career

 Benzies' professional career as a video game programmer began in 1995 at DMA Design (now Rockstar North), where he was team lead developing the Nintendo 64 video game Space Station Silicon Valley.
 This game was released in October 1998, after which he started assembling the team that would create Grand Theft Auto III.

 In 2005, he and Sam Houser, President of Rockstar Games, received a BAFTA Special Award.

 In June 2014, he announced a deal to purchase the St Stephen's Church in Stockbridge, Edinburgh for a little over £500,000.
 He planned to preserve the building and created a trust composed of members of the community to manage it.
-In July 2017 the building was sold to the ballet dancer, Peter Schaufuss and has been brought into use as a performance space.
+In July 2017 the building was sold to the ballet dancer Peter Schaufuss and has been brought into use as a performance space.

 Benzies took sabbatical leave from Rockstar on 1 September 2014.
 In January 2016 it was announced that he had left the company.
 Benzies later claimed that he was persuaded to take the sabbatical, during which his son and several of his friends were fired from the company and his email access was suspended.
 When he attempted to return to work, he was ordered to leave by the office manager and says that the company made "scurrilous allegations" about his actions at work.
 On 12 April 2016, Benzies started legal action against Rockstar Games and its parent Take-Two Interactive claiming $150 million in unpaid royalties.

 In January 2017, he set up five new companies including Royal Circus Games which intends to develop games for consoles, PCs and mobile devices.

 On 29 March 2018, Benzies' litigation against Rockstar and Take-Two suffered a significant setback when the companies succeeded in dismissing 12 out of 18 of his claims, though the court did rule that Benzies "remains entitled to receive certain royalties" as part of his compensation.
 On 7 February 2019, Benzies's litigation with Take-Two ended with a confidential settlement.

 On 1 October 2018, it was announced that Benzies' new company was called Build a Rocket Boy.
 The company has raised £32 million from investors in China and New York for its upcoming game Everywhere.
 Its first game, MindsEye, published by IO Interactive, was released on 10 June 2025.

+In a 2023 email made public in the 2026 Epstein files release, Sarah Ransome accused Benzies of sexual assault, citing events in 2006.
+Benzies acknowledged a relationship with Ransome but denied the allegations, stating he had never met Jeffrey Epstein nor visited his island.